 Manifest

-The manifest is a single JSON file that fully describes an addon.
+The manifest is a single JSON file that fully describes a unit of extensibility — an addon, a vertical preset, a theme or a connector pack.
 It is the source of truth for both the runtime (which uses it to provision the schema and mount routes) and the UI (which reads it to render typed components).
-Everything else in an addon — Go code, React components, assets — is optional.
+Everything else — Go code, React components, assets — is optional.

 Why one file